Accounting (ACCT) 253Back to courses | Print page

 - short-and long-term liabilities.

-Lesson 1: Introduction to Financial Accounting and Financial Statements
+- Chapter 1: Introduction to Financial Accounting and Financial Statements

-Lesson 9: Current and Long-term Liabilities
+- Chapter 9: Debt Financing: Current and Long-Term Liabilities

 To receive credit for ACCT 253, you must achieve